 Some customers mention this freezer saving them money on their groceries.
 This is because they can buy more food when it’s on sale, and store it for longer.
 A few have improvised organization systems with small totes or bins, saying the space inside the freezer allows them to do that.
 This probably saves them a little money on additional baskets.

 Customers who have problems with this freezer cite visible gaps in the interior walls.
 They also say the door seal is so strong they have trouble opening it, and also that the seal can leak water.
 Some customers mention concerns with icing, but since the freezer doesn’t have an automatic defroster, the icing is normal.
-The chief complaint via Google is that various sellers deliver a damaged freezer, which is working against Frigidaire in the reviews.
-Customers only give it 4.1 out of 5 stars there.
+The chief complaint via Google is that various sellers deliver a damaged freezer.

 How Does the Frigidaire FFFC16M5QW Compare to Other Brands?